Frequently Asked Questions about Camp

 Our daily music camp follows the same format each week, but the activities are different each day and week.
-For instance, the campers may play different songs in the end of the week performance, learn about a different aspect of music theory, experience a different musical game, or will build on instrumental skills acquired in previous weeks.
-We will get to know your child from day to day and can continue to customize his or her camp experience throughout the summer to prevent boredom.
-The week-long themed camps for older children are another way to experience variety.
+For instance, the campers may play different songs, learn about a different aspect of music theory, experience a different musical game, or will build on instrumental skills acquired in previous weeks.
+We will get to know your child from day to day and can continue to customize his or her camp experience throughout the camps to prevent boredom.

 So...
 I can just drop-IN WITH my kids whenever?

 Our camp is super flexible, but it is not a drop-in program.
 We don’t require much notice, but we cannot guarantee that we will always be able to accommodate your child if you show up day-of.
 Please email us to reserve your Daily Music Dates in advance.
 We prefer at least 24 hours notice and can reserve out as far in advance as you'd like!

 I have two (or three, or four) kids and want to buy a pass package.
 Can they share passes?

 Yep!
 Pass packages for the Daily Music Camp can be shared between kids in the same household.

 What happens in a typical day of DailY Music camp?

 The camp day begins with a morning sing-along with all the day's campers.
 Then, the groups split up by age and camp to do specialized activities.
 These can range from dancing to singing to learning music theory to trying out a new instrument.
 The children take breaks for snack and lunch.